 Prior experience: If elements of content knowledge in an endorsement area have been acquired through life experience or independent study, and you passed the associated WEST-E, you may request that one or more of the endorsement coursework expectations be waived.
 To request such a waiver, indicate "experience/independent study" on the endorsement worksheet.
-Attach a letter explaining specifically what was done and why the experience and/or study can reasonably substitute for the expected coursework.
+Attach a letter explaining specifically what was done and why the experience and/or study can reasonably substitute for the expected coursework-linking the experience to the endorsement competencies found at http://program.pesb.wa.gov/newprogram/endorsement/list.
 It is strongly recommended that you submit additional documentation of the experience and learning (such as letters of recommendation).